ninoseki/arakawa/public-docs/docs/installing-arakawa.md

 description: Installing and setting up the Arakawa library and API on your device
 ---

-Datapane's Python library and CLI can be installed using either `pip` or `conda` on macOS, Windows, or Linux.
-Datapane supports Python **3.9 - 3.12**.
+Arakawa's Python library and CLI can be installed using either `pip` or `conda` on macOS, Windows, or Linux.
+Arakawa supports Python **3.9 - 3.12**.

 !!! info